AramisMario/hexagonal-lambda/README.md

         - [Driving Mappers](#driving-mappers)

 # Domain
 The Domain is the core of the service.
-It should not change unless the business logic changes.
+It contains the business logic and should not change unless the business requirements change.

 # Entities
 Entities are classes that represent the business objects and their rules.
 An instantiated Entity could represent a record in the database or not.